saraxplorer/so_long/README.md

 # so_long

-This is a step by step tutorial for very or somewhat beginners in C.
+This is a step by step tutorial for beginners to learn using the MLX42 library.

 **Step 1: Download and build the library MLX42**